Rewards Rating: | 4.1 / 5 |

 Limited redemption options

-Southwest’s loyalty program isn’t the worst out there.
-Your points won’t expire, and there are no blackout dates or limits on reward seats.
-But depending on how you like to fly, Rapid Rewards points may not give you the best value.
-Looking at Southwest’s three fare categories – Wanna Get Away, Anytime and Business Select – only Wanna Get Away redemptions provide much more than 1 cent per point in value.
+Southwest’s loyalty program isn’t the worst out there, but Rapid Rewards points may not give you the best value if you don’t plan ahead.
+Among Southwest’s three fare categories – Wanna Get Away, Anytime and Business Select – only Wanna Get Away redemptions provide much more than 1 cent-per-point in value.

 And it doesn’t get any better if you try to redeem your points for options beyond flying with the airline: